yellowway/esp32/docs/en/api-guides/blufi.rst

 3. Securing identity (signature)

    Algorithm like RSA can be used to secure identity.
-But for DH, it needs other algorithms as an companion for signature.
+But for DH, it needs other algorithms as a companion for signature.

 4. Replay attack prevention

    It is added to the Sequence field and used during the checksum verification.

    For the coding of ESP32, you can determine and develop the security processing, such as key negotiation.
    The mobile application sends the negotiation data to ESP32 and then the data will be sent to the application layer for processing.
    If the application layer does not process it, you can use the DH encryption algorithm provided by BluFi to negotiate the key.

    The application layer needs to register several security-related functions to BluFi: